bpptkg/bulletin/webobs_patch/README.md

   If your bulletin web services URL differ from the libary provided, you can override the value by adding `--url <bulletin_webobs_endpoint_url>` option in the command arguments.
-You can view default URL endpoint by viewing help
+You can view default URL endpoint by viewing command
-  command:
+  help:

       bulletinclient -h

 - Modify trigger scripts `update_trigger`, `hide_trigger`, `delete_trigger`
   according to your need.
-Default command options provided should be sufficient.
+The default command options provided should be sufficient.

 - Copy `update_trigger`, `hide_trigger`, `delete_trigger` to
   `{WEBOBS_ROOT}/CODE/shells/`.
 Example `WEBOBS_ROOT` directory is
-  `/opt/webobs/`.
+  `/opt/webobs/` (default provided in the scripts).

 - Add the following code to the end block of `{WEBOBS_ROOT}/CODE/cgi-bin/editMC3.pl` file.
 For example we use `WEBOBS_ROOT`